 LPC: I always knew I wanted to be a physician, like my father.
 I looked up to him.
 I also wanted to get into the systemic causes behind the diagnoses.

 During my residency, my first patient had psoriasis.
 His quality of life was affected.
-It really affected me and it sparked my interest in psoriasis.
+It really impacted me and sparked my interest in psoriasis.
 By the end of my residency I was working in the psoriasis center and I was an investigator in clinical trials.

 In the trials, my role was more mechanical.
 I was following rules.
 But then I read the papers based on these trials and I wasn’t really getting it.
 What was the methodology?
 How do I understand these results?
 This gave me the urge to learn about research and make informed decisions.
 I was a clinician.
 I wanted to be a researcher, too.